-The Rev. Amanda March, BCC, is a board-certified healthcare chaplain and a transitional deacon in the Diocese of Massachusetts.
+The Rev. J. Amanda March, BCC, is a board-certified healthcare chaplain and a priest in the Diocese of Massachusetts.
 A Florida native, she moved to the Boston area to complete her M.Div. at Episcopal Divinity School and decided to make this area her new home.
 Amanda has three grown sons, two of whom live in the Northeast, and one in Florida.
 She is on staff at Parish of St. Paul’s in Newton-Highlands as transitional deacon .

 For now, please see Ryan’s biography on Emmanuel Music’s website.